 Binance, a China-based cryptocurrency exchange, is rapidly gaining popularity thanks to the sheer selection of digital currencies you can purchase — Ripple (XRP), Tron (TRX), IOTA, and Stellar (XLM), to name a few — using both Bitcoin (BTC) and Ethereum (ETH).
-It's not on the App Store yet, but with a little work up front, you can trade cryptocurrency from your iPhone with Binance today.
+Binance has an iOS app, and there are a couple ways to install it.
+Either way, you can trade cryptocurrency from your iPhone today.

 While there are other great exchanges like Poloniex, Kraken, and Bittrex that you can use to trade cryptocurrencies, Binance has proven to be the most user-friendly.
 So far, only Binance lets you trade digital currencies on your smartphone with a native app, giving you an easier interface to work with as opposed to using your phone's clunky browser to buy and sell alt-coins.